Hear the Pitch

 Access Afya works with suppliers, medicine distributors, local architects and contractors, recruiters and referral hospitals to run its model.
 Strategic partners include:

-- Boehringer Ingelheim and Ashoka: Co-creation and strategic partners through the Making More Health accelerator, and seed funder of Akiba ya Roho program
+- Boehringer Ingelheim and Ashoka: Co-creation and strategic partners through the Making More Health accelerator, and seed funder of the Akiba ya Roho program.
+Boehringer also provided scale-up funding for the program, which is set to reach 250,000 people in Kenya by the end of 2020.

 - WellTech: Technology development partners